 Some of the practice to offer to your child to overcome and fight their disability is taught your children body language.
 Talk to them about when and how they notice body language for communicating.
 Maybe they are missing the chance to others as they are not able to see expressions like smile, anger, nods, waves or wink.
 It’s important to make them practice nonverbal communication so that they can understand the situation clearly.

-Basic things to help your child
+Basic things to help your child with visual challenges

 There are some precautionary measures for children with visibility challenges, some basic elements that help your child to interact with the outer words.
 Let’s take into consideration some of the points.